 }Forms API

-GET: list forms
+GET: list and inspect Forms

 GET /api/v1/forms/